angoca/log4db2/CONTRIBUTING.md

  * DB2 (edition, version, fixpack)
  * Utility (version)

-And explain us what you did, what you git, and what you did not get.
+And explain us what you did, what you get, and what you did not get.

 Do not worry about labels or milestones, once we will see your issue, we will assign the corresponding values.